Mckenna Grace: 2023–present: Mainstream success

 The following year, Grace starred in the science fiction adventure film Crater, playing Addison, the daughter of a respected scientist from Earth.
 Grace decided to sign onto the film after the screenplay made her cry.
 She described it as "really special", admiring its ending, heart, dialogue, and the relationships between the characters.
 Crater was released on Disney+ on May 12, 2023, to generally positive reviews.
 Articles in Entertainment.ie and Variety considered Grace to be the film's finest performer.
 Later that year, she led PAW Patrol: The Mighty Movie, which is based on the titular television series, as the voice of Skye.

 Grace reprised her role as Phoebe in Ghostbusters: Frozen Empire, which was released in March 2024.
 In preparation, Grace analyzed Harold Ramis's performance as Egon Spengler, which she described as her "biggest inspiration".
 The New York Observer critic Emily Zemler wrote that she "is very compelling and should have been allowed to properly lead the film".
 Frank Scheck of The Hollywood Reporter said Frozen Empire indicates that she could become "the [Ghostbusters] franchise's MVP".
-In 2025, Grace starred in the drama film What We Hide, Amy Wang's satirical drama Slanted, the romantic drama Regretting You, based on Colleen Hoover's novel, and the thriller film Anniversary.
-The third of these was panned by critics, though they praised the performances of Grace and co-star Mason Thames.
+In 2025, Grace starred in the drama film What We Hide, Amy Wang's satirical drama Slanted, and the thriller film Anniversary.
+Her most commercially successful releases were the romantic drama Regretting You, based on Colleen Hoover's novel, and the supernatural horror Five Nights at Freddy's 2; both were panned by critics, though they praised the performances of Grace and co-star Mason Thames in the former.
 A review in Slant Magazine identified her as the "lone bright spot" of the film and commended her "recognizably real" portrayal of her character's vulnerability and naivety.
+Her first film of 2026 was the slasher Scream 7, in which she played a supporting role.
+It received negative reviews and /Film believed she was "tragically wasted", but yielded commercial success.
+She originally auditioned for the role of Sidney Prescott's daughter, Tatum.